stuffedwombat/stuffedwombat.github.io/iiii.md

 Publishers love sequels.
 They love clear target audiences.
 The love safe bets.

-Eventually (but inevitably) they’ll oversaturate their market segment with too many safe bets.
+Eventually (but inevitably) they’ll oversaturate their market segment with too many sure things.
 The paradigms that they relied on will no longer work.
-Studios will collapse.
-People will get laid off and then, suddenly, the outsiders, the weirdos and the freaks, the unsigneables with their strange ideas and their low budgets become attractive once more.
+Studios will collapse again.
+People will get laid off again.
+And then, suddenly, the outsiders, the weirdos and the freaks, the unsigneables with their strange ideas and their low budgets will become attractive once more.

 - Maintain your autonomy.
 Stay Indie.
 Stay weird.